RafalCho02/Fash-Cards/README.md

 # Fash-Cards
 Flash Cards is a perfect program when you learn new words in a foreign language.
+It will facilitate and improve your learning.

 What the application looks like:
 ![Screenshot 2022-10-27 10-52-22](https://user-images.githubusercontent.com/113987919/198243275-92f7241d-d72a-4091-a0ba-8fc7c6fa1f65.jpg)